spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
-* Turn the Ignored Lines section at the bottom into an HTML table and style it using CSS.
+* Turn the Ignored Lines section at the bottom into an HTML table.

-* Remove all style= properties from index.html and move them into a style sheet.
-Make sure the Travis runs validates our CSS.

 * If two or more threads share both thread header and stack, print only one thread header line prefixed by "N x ".